 VINCENNES, FRANCE Just outside Paris, in the forest of Vincennes, is the home base of Theatre du Soleil, world-renowned company established by Ariane Mnouchkine the magnetically compelling inquirer into the possibilities of theater to illuminate every aspect of the human condition.
 On a rare visit to the U.S. in 2009, Theatre du Soleil elicited 20 minute standing ovations from audiences who did not want to step outside the circle of communal truth the troupe’s seven hour, two-cycle performance of Les Ephemeres had created.
 Paris-based journalist Doreen Carvajal, talks with Mnouchkine and members of her company about their most recent production, A Room in India, which returns to the Cartoucherie in Paris from Nov.
 27-Dec.
 31, 2019, after coming to New York’s Park Avenue Armory last year.

 BERLIN At Berlin’s famed Schaubühne Theatre, Thomas Ostermeier develops the pathbreaking work that audiences throughout the world hope to see on tour.
-Ostermeier’s brilliant adaptation of The Marriage of Maria Braun sold out its New York run, and last fall, the Schaubühne presented Orlando by Virginia Woolf in a stage adaptation by Alice Burch.
+Ostermeier’s brilliant adaptation of The Marriage of Maria Braun sold out its New York run, and recently, the Schaubühne presented Orlando by Virginia Woolf in a stage adaptation by Alice Burch.
 This adaptation sees explore Orlando’s queer journey through the centuries of patriarchal human history in a production that combines stage action and live video, Theaterhound’s corresponding editor Elinor Fuchs looks at how Burch and director Katie Mitchell manage to playfully interweave life and art, reality and fiction into one visionary work.